ICTU/quality-time/docs/src/usage.md

 The project id can be found under the [project's general settings](https://docs.gitlab.com/ee/user/project/settings/).

-If the repository is private, you also need to enter an [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with the scope "read_repository" in the private token field.
+If the repository is private, you also need to enter an [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) with the scope `read_repository` in the private token field.

 ```{index} Jenkins
 ```